Cynthia211588/Simple-Table-Output-and-Processing-Website/README.md

 ...
 A20,10

 2. Run the application
-Start the built-in PHP server: <br>
+Start the built-in PHP server:
 php artisan serve